jnunyez/synchronization/README.md

 ## Telecom Grandmaster Operation <a name="stsops"></a>

 The timing stack is deployed but, how do we know it is synchronizing the clock in the Silicom network card?
-The time sync stack exposes an API based on gRPC to query timing status information.
+The timing synchronization stack exposes an API based on gRPC to query timing status information.

-1. Let's execute a grpc client in the container exposing the gRPC API.
+1. Execute a grpc client in the container exposing the gRPC API.
+This command below launches gRPC client:

 ```console
 oc exec -it gm-1-du3-ldc1-tsync-pkxwv -c du3-ldc1-grpc-tsyncd -- tsynctl_grpc